 The PMOC should review cost updates received from the project sponsor including the current budget, expenditures, variances, commitments, forecast cost estimate at completion, percent expended, and contingency.
-The PMOC should review the logs of executed change orders, Pending and Potential Change Orders, and any trends.
+The PMOC should review the logs of executed change orders, pending and potential change orders, and any trends.
 The PMOC should review the retained contingency versus the expected contingency identified in the Risk and Contingency Management Plan (RCMP) drawdown curves and discuss any anomalies with the project sponsor (e.g., expenditures are greater than committed or budgeted, changes in line items, committed/expended amounts less than previous review, unexpected use of contingency, etc.).
-If applicable, the PMOC should verify costs associated with Concurrent Non-Project Activities are properly segregated and accounted for.
+If applicable, the PMOC should verify that costs associated with concurrent non-project activities are properly segregated and accounted for.

-In accordance with the current FTA Circular 5010, the PMOC should review change orders as reported to the FTA to determine the project sponsor's process has been followed, to determine the potential impact on the project scope, schedule, cost, quality or safety, and to confirm the changes are eligible for reimbursement given the scope of work identified in the grant agreement.
+In accordance with the current FTA Circular Award Management Requirements Circular (C 5010.1E or most recent version), the PMOC should review change orders as reported to FTA to determine the project sponsor's process has been followed, to determine the potential impact on the project scope, schedule, cost, quality or safety, and to confirm the changes are eligible for reimbursement given the scope of work identified in the grant agreement.
 The PMOC should evaluate and review trends regarding expenditures and forecasted costs related to completion of the project within the budget.

-The Project Monitoring Report should include a table showing original budget, current budget, expenditures to date, earned value (if applicable), estimate to complete, and estimate at completion by

-Standard Cost Category (SCC) for the subject period.
+The Project Monitoring Report should include a table showing original budget, current budget, expenditures to date, earned value (if applicable), estimate to complete, and estimate at completion by Standard Cost Category (SCC) for the subject period.
 Any variances between planned and actual costs to date and contingency usage should be explained in sufficient detail.

 The PMOC should discuss the status of the budget and any issues that have the potential to affect it, actions being undertaken by the project sponsor to mitigate costs, and any PMOC recommendations.
-The PMOC should include a discussion if there is concern the project will exceed the approved budget identified in the grant agreement.
+The PMOC should include a discussion if there is concern that the project will exceed the approved budget identified in the grant agreement.